South Langley Church – Langely, BC

 Dates of Creation

-1 cm of textual records, 1 microfilm reel, and 2 photos
+1 cm of textual records, 1 microfilm reel, digital files, and 2 photos

 The South Langley Mennonite Brethren Church in Langley, British Columbia, was originally known as the Brookswood Mennonite Brethren Church.
 It finds it roots in an outreach endeavor of the East Aldergrove MB Church in the late 1940s.
 Rev. H. G. Klassen of the East Aldergrove church gathered a few young people and started a Sunday school in the Brookswood community hall on the outskirts of Langley.
 Support also came from the West Coast Children’s Mission of the British Columbia Mennonite Brethren Conference.

 In 1958, the East Aldergrove young people decided to raise funds to build a chapel in the community where they held the Sunday school classes.
 Construction began in 1958, with all work done through voluntary labour donated by East Aldergrove members.
 In 1960, the Sunday school left the Brookswood Community Hall and moved into the basement of the new chapel, where classrooms had been completed.
 The sanctuary on the main floor remained unfinished for several years due to lack of funds.

 In 1963, several families moved into this area and formed a core group for the church, and George and Shirley Warkentin became the first pastoral couple.
 The dedication service in the completed sanctuary took place on October 13, 1963.
 The church was known as the Brookswood Mennonite Brethren Chapel.
 The church became independent and had 17 charter members on November 22, 1964.

 In 1968, an educational wing was added to the existing building.
 George Warketin served as pastor from 1963 to 1968 when Jacob Dyck became leading minister.